pkuzia/driving-behaviour-analytics-ios/README.md

 ### Driving Behaviour Analyzer

 Part of the application for the user whose driving style will be analyzed.
-Data from OBD II interface on the test route are are processed and saved in Realm database.
+Data from OBD II interface on the test route are processed and saved in Realm database.
 Using the trained model and ML Core application determines what type of drive is user.

 ## Build and Runtime Requirements